Cray-HPE/docs-csm/operations/utility_storage/Adjust_Ceph_Pool_Quotas.md

 1. Determine the maximum quota percentage.

-    `6TiB` must be left for Kubernetes, Ceph RGW, and other services.
+    6 TiB must be left for Kubernetes, Ceph RGW, and other services.
 To calculate the quota percentage, use the following equation:

-    ```bash
+    ```text
     (TOTAL_SIZE-6)/TOTAL_SIZE
     ```

     Using the example output in step 2, the following would be the quota percentage:

-    ```bash
+    ```text
     (21-6)/21 = .71
     ```

-1. Edit the quota percentage as wanted.
+1. Edit the quota percentage.

     Do not exceed the percentage determined in the previous step.